sankalpsrv/Schematise/README.md

 # Schematise (formerly "Complianalyse")
 ### Submission to [The Fifth Elephant's Open Source AI Hackathon](https://hasgeek.com/fifthelephant/open-source-ai-hackathon/)
-An LLM enabled schema generator for statutes in the LegalRuleML format.
+An LLM enabled schema generator for statutes in the Akoma Ntoso format.

-While originally meant as a compliance mapper, this project's author, guided by the [Unix philosophy of "Doing one thing and doing it well"](https://en.wikipedia.org/wiki/Unix_philosophy) has decided to focus on creating something more modular, rather than focus on a single use-case.
-Accordingly, repository details have been amended with struck out text where it was only applicable to the previous approach.

 # How to run (proof of concept version)